cjcobb23/grpcRippledDesign/design/design.md

 ```

 Note, each individual request is encapsulated by its own
 `CallData` object.
-There is one `CallData` object listening per request type at
+There is one `CallData` object per request type in the LISTEN
-any given time; once a request is received, that `CallData` object is now
+state at any given time; once a request is received, that `CallData` object is now
-processing the request, and a new `CallData` object is created to listen for new
+processing the request (in the PROCESS state), and a new `CallData` object is
-requests.
+created to service additional requests.
 There could be many `CallData` objects processing requests (same or
 different type) at any one time, as well as many `CallData` objects waiting to
 be destroyed (after the response has been sent), but there is only one
-`CallData` object per rpc method listening at any given time.
+`CallData` object per rpc method in the LISTEN state at any given time.

 So the general flow for a single `CallData` object is:
-1. Create a `CallData` object for each rpc method, which calls `doCreate()` and
+1. Create a `CallData` object for each rpc method, which calls `makeListener()` and
-   creates a listener
+binds a listener, along with a pointer to itself, to the `CompletionQueue`
-2. When a request is received, `CompletionQueue::Next()` returns a `CallData`
+2. When a request is received, `CompletionQueue::Next()` returns a pointer to a `CallData`
    object representing the request
-3. `CallData::Proceed()` is called by the event loop, which calls `doProcess()`.
+3. `CallData::Proceed()` is called by the event loop, which calls `process()`.
 This posts a coroutine to
-   the `JobQueue` **and** creates a new `CallData` object to listen for additional
+   the `JobQueue` **and** creates a new `CallData` object to serve additional
 requests
 4. The coroutine is executed (eventually) by the `JobQueue`, populating the response and sending
    the response
-5. Once the response has been successfully sent, the `CallData` object is placed
+5. Once the response has been successfully sent, a pointer to the `CallData` object is placed
    back on the `CompletionQueue`
-6. `CompletionQueue::Next()` returns the `CallData` object for which a response
+6. `CompletionQueue::Next()` returns a pointer to the `CallData` object for which a response
    has been sent
 7. `CallData::Proceed()` is called on the returned object, which calls
-   `doFinish()`, destroying the object.
+   `finish()` and destroys the object

-Note that `3` creates a new `CallData` object to listen for requests, which
+Note that `3` creates a new `CallData` object to serve additional requests, which
 begins an additional execution of this flow, executing in parallel to this flow.
 Once the second flow is created, it does not wait for the first flow to finish,
 or synchronize with the first flow in any way,